tubatechdynamics/offerings/resources/ai-grant-writing.md

 ![A detailed checklist showing a nonprofit’s key information and grant requirements for ChatGPT preparation](/assets/images/resources/ai-grant-writing/u3343843948_A_nonprofit_manager_carefully_reviewing_documents_68e77e8a-8660-458d-91b7-213de24c629c_3.png)

 Additionally, be sure to collect any guidelines or requirements for the grant you’re applying for.
 This might include word limits, specific questions you need to answer, or formats to follow.
-The more precise information you feed into ChatGPT, the more tailored and useful its suggestions will be—just like a cat always knowing the perfect spot to nap!
+The more precise information you provide to ChatGPT, the more tailored and useful its suggestions will be.

 ## Step-by-Step Guide to Writing Grant Proposals with ChatGPT